Truth by Inference

 29 Isaac breathed his last and died and was gathered to his people, an old man of ripe age; and his sons Esau and Jacob buried him.

 Isaac lived to be one hundred and eighty years old and Jacob was present at his passing and both Jacob and Esau buried him.
-In fact Jacob should have returned to Hebron where his father Isaac was still living at the time Jacob returned from Laban in Syria.
+In fact, Jacob should have returned to Hebron where his father Isaac was still living at the time Jacob returned from Laban in Syria.
 It was a bad move that Jacob decided to settle near a pagan city and even bought a parcel of land from these pagans.
 It was because of this that his daughter Dinah was placed in danger by these godless people.

 Genesis 33:18–19 (NASB95)